Total Loss – Is My Car an Insurance Write Off?

-When your car is written off, it will be assigned as either Category A or Category B. These two categories are given to vehicles that are so damaged, they must be destroyed.
+When your car or van is written off, it will be assigned as either Category A or Category B. These two categories are given to vehicles that are so damaged, they must be destroyed.
 It’s worth noting, however, that some category B cars may have some salvageable parts.

 If your car has been damaged but could potentially return to the roads after repairs, it will be categorised as Category S or Category N. Category S is used to describe vehicles that have suffered structural damage, while Category N refers to cars that haven’t sustained structural damage but have an issue that isn’t economical to repair.
 Find out more about salvage categories.

 If you’re looking to sell your damaged car and would like an instant scrap value quote, please fill out the online form above or call one of our telephone representatives on 03333 44 99 50 to find a suitable buyer.